strangerstudios/memberlite-shortcodes/readme.txt

 = [memberlite_recent_posts] Shortcode =
 Designed to be used on the homepage, this shortcode displays the newest posts or a defined category of posts accoriding to your shortcode settings. [more info](https://memberlitetheme.com/memberlite-shortcodes/recent-posts/)

-= [memberlite_signup] Shortcode =
-If you're using [Paid Memberships Pro](https://www.paidmembershipspro.com), this shortcode will display a block with signup fields for a specific membership level. [more info](https://memberlitetheme.com/memberlite-shortcodes/membership-signup-block/)

 = [memberlite_subpagelist] Shortcode =
 Easily create a digest view of a given pages' subpages, with an excerpt or the full page content, in the order you define. [more info](https://memberlitetheme.com/memberlite-shortcodes/subpagelist/)